 Instead, agile principals recommend that organisations “maximise the work not done”, essentially meaning that every player should focus on the most valuable issue first to more effective.
 Translating this principle into leadership means they should take at least 20% of their time to serve as a multiplier for others, ensuring that the environment supports personnel at their best.
 In this sense, the goal of the top management has to be to foster talent so they can perform at the highest level.

-Taking on the mantle of agile coach
+Taking on the mantle of a better agile coach

 In summary, for agile transformation to really work, top-level management needs to focus on their leadership skills above all else.
 Merely implementing agile principles in a C-level meeting does not make for an agile organisation; instead, they need to carefully consider how these methods will permeate the entire organisation.
 This means discarding tendencies towards micromanagement and or striving towards an omnipotent view of the business.